 Revenue is measured at the fair value of the consideration received or receivable.
 Amounts disclosed as revenue are net of returns, trade allowances and duties and taxes paid.
 Revenue is recognised for the major business activities as follows:

 (i) Interest income

 Interest income is recognised on an accrual basis using the effective interest method.

-(ii) Access compensation received
+(ii) Other income